 The first part of week one is called "forming."
-The Drill Instructors form new recruits by a process known as total immersion.
+The Drill Instructors form recruits by a process known as total immersion.

 Drill instructors are not supposed to use profanity, nor are they allowed to physically touch a recruit (other than for safety reasons, such as on the weapon range).
-So, how to, they maintain discipline?
+So, how do they maintain discipline?
 In the other services, it may be push-ups, or possibly some running.
 In the Marine Corps, you get "quarter-decked."

 Your three drill instructors work as a team.
 The senior D.I. gives most of the commands and orders.
-The second hat singles out those who seem to be having problems and the third hat administers the physical discipline, known officially as IPT (Incentive Physical Training), unofficially known as "quarter-decking."
+The second hat singles out those who seem to be having problems, and the third hat administers the physical discipline, known officially as IPT (Incentive Physical Training), unofficially known as "quarter-decking."

 IPT consists of prescribed exercises (a maximum of five minutes outside in "the pit," no maximum inside).
 Exercises one can expect if one is "quarter-decked" are: bends and thrusts, leg lifts, side lunges, mountain climbing, running in place, side straddle hops, and push-ups.
 Drill instructors use a combination of individual and group IPTs to keep the platoon on its toes.

-Almost every single day of Marine boot camp you'll experience Physical Training (P.T.).
+Almost every single day of Marine boot camp, you'll experience Physical Training (P.T.).
 This normally consist of six limbering exercises, followed by the "daily dozen" (side-startle hops, bends & thrusts, rowing exercise, side benders, leg lifts, toe touches, mountain climbing, trunk twisters, push-ups, bend and reach, body twists, and squat benders), up to 15 reps each, and up to three sets of each.
 It is in addition to required runs and long-distance marches.

 Recruit training uses a progressive physical training program, which builds up recruits to Marine Corps standards.
 Recruits will experience Table PT, a period of training in which a drill instructor leads several platoons through a series of demanding exercises while he stands on a table.
 Recruits will also run, either individually or as a platoon or squad.
 Other PT consists of obstacle courses, circuit courses, or conditioning marches.

-Sleep and Free Time in Boot Camp
+Sleep and Free Time

-In addition to 8 hours of sleep, you'll get some "free time" each day.
+In addition to eight hours of sleep, you'll get some "free time" each day.
 The purpose of free time is to allow recruits to read, write letters, watch instructional television (ITV), and to take care of other personal needs.
 It is a period when no training is received by recruits, and no instruction is conducted by Drill Instructors.

-Marine Close Combat Training
+Close Combat Training